All Products

 409

-• The request header includes x-oss-forbid-overwrite=true to prevent overwriting a file with the same name, but a file with the same name already exists in the bucket.
+• The request header includes x-oss-forbid-overwrite=true, but an object with the same name already exists in the bucket.

 • The hierarchical namespace feature is enabled for the bucket, and a directory with the same name already exists at the current directory level.